theramiyer/blog/_posts/2019/2019-12-07-were-the-hyderabad-killings-right.md

 (No pun intended.
 Notice the lowercase r.)

 We are a democratic republic.
 This is different from all the stories we have heard from way back in the past when kings ruled, and the king's word was the final one.
-In a democratic republic, we have a system called the Constitution of India, and accompanying it, are the Indian Penal Code and the Criminal Procedure Code.
+In thr Democratic Republic of India, we have a system called the Constitution of India, and accompanying it, are the Indian Penal Code and the Criminal Procedure Code.
 As a total, we call them the _Legal System_.
 The Constitution defines how the nation should run, what a citizen's life should be like, what are his/her rights and duties and so on.

 The Indian Penal Code and the Criminal Procedure Code work in situations where the guidelines laid by the Constitution are not followed.
 The <span class='small-caps'>IPC</span> defines the different offences, and the respective penalties that the convict must pay---in the form of fine or punishment or both.
 The CrPC, defines _how_ to handle the offences; how the law enforcement should run the investigation, what or how they should document what is necessary, which court to approach, what the courts' hierarchy is, etc.